drpetersonfernandes/GameCoverScraper/README.md

 -   Log files are also saved as `app.log` and `error.log` in the application folder.
 -   `error_user.log` contains a simplified list of errors for user reference.

+#### Command-line Arguments
+You can launch `GameCoverScraper.exe` with command-line arguments to pre-fill the ROM and Image folders:
+-   `GameCoverScraper.exe "C:\Path\To\ImageFolder" "C:\Path\To\RomFolder"`
+-   If only one argument is provided, it will be treated as the Image Folder.
+-   If both are provided, the application will automatically trigger a scan for missing images on startup.

 ## 🔧 Configuration

 All settings are stored in `settings.xml` in the application folder.
 This file is managed by the application, but you can inspect it: